 There are a lot of people who feel attracted to strangers at some point in their life.
-A lot of people also interact with strangers over the internet which can bring real threat to them.
+A lot of people also interact with strangers over the internet which can bring the real threat to them.
 It is quite possible that your teenage son or daughter may be interacting with strangers over the internet which is why it would be a good idea if you put some measures in place in case someone tries to befriend your child.
 Here are some tips which parents can use to protect their children from such strangers.

 If your kid is smart and knows his/her way around the internet, it would be a good idea for you to learn how to use various social media as well.
 You could also ask your kid for help as this would also give you the option of providing support to him and perhaps even preventing him from going on websites you think are inappropriate.